openmrs/openmrs-module-patientdocuments/readme/PatientIdSticker.md

 - Available stylesheets include `patientIdStickerFopStylesheet.xsl` (default) and `msfStickerFopStylesheet.xsl` for MSF-specific layouts.
 - Logo resolution rules:
   - `report.patientIdSticker.logourl` should be a path relative to the`OPENMRS_APPLICATION_DATA_DIRECTORY` (e.g., `branding/my_custom_logo.png`).
-  - If no logo is configured or the configured logo is unavailable, the OpenMRS logo will be used as a default (requires the legacyui module).
+  - If no logo is configured or the configured logo is unavailable, the OpenMRS logo will be used as a default.
 - The barcode is generated from the preferred patient identifier when barcode is enabled.